raphadesa/BlazorInputMask/README.md

 New event has been added: OnChanged, which returns both value and the masked raw value.

 So you don't need to use returnRawValue anymore.

 10-14-2023 : Added function clearValue

+03-27-2024 : Upgraded NuGet Package for .NET 8